a2670392079/graphic_stu/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 !

-This project has been created using **webpack-cli**, you can now run
+you can now run

 ```
 npm run build